mateoespinosa/cem/README.md

 In order to be able to properly run our experiments, you will have to **download** the pre-processed *CUB dataset* found [here](https://worksheets.codalab.org/bundles/0xd013a7ba2e88481bbc07e787f73109f5) to
 `cem/data/CUB200/` and the *CelebA dataset* found [here](https://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) to `cem/data/celeba`.
-You may opt to download them to different locations but their paths will have to be modified in the respective experiment scripts or via the `DATASET_DIR` environment variable.
+You may opt to download them to different locations but their paths will have to be modified in the respective experiment configs (via the `root_dir` parameter) or via the `DATASET_DIR` environment variable.

 ## Running Experiments